medhaa09/Pclub-spring-camp-task/README.md

 This is a Student Search Web-App for students of IIT-Kanpur.
 We can search students based on various paramaters such as Batch, Gender, Hall, Programme, Department, Bllod-Group, Hometown and Name.

+## DEMO
+A demo of the working web-app can be viewed by visiting: https://main--sweet-meringue-af679a.netlify.app/

 ##  To Run Locally